Richardson High School: Brent Archie scandal

 On July 30, 2008, teacher and coach Brent Archie was arrested on charges of having relationships with three female students.
 Archie was a football and wrestling coach, and also taught Advancement Via Individual Determination (AVID) and world history.
 This was the first incident of its kind in RISD history.

 Athletics

-Richardson's sports mascot is the Eagle; students, teachers, and alumni are referred to as Eagles; and the team shares Eagle-Mustang Stadium (capacity 12,000) with West Junior High School.
+Richardson's sports mascot is the Eagle; students, teachers, and alumni are referred to as Eagles; and the team shares Eagle-Mustang Stadium (capacity 12,000) with J. J. Pearce High School.

 The school was the University Interscholastic League State Champions for Men's & Woman's Soccer in 1985.

 Notable accomplishments

 The school was recognized as a National Blue Ribbon School in the 1983–84 school year.

 In August 2006, Richardson High School was named one of three "best practices" high schools in the state of Texas.
 The award granted by the National Council of Educational Accountability and the Just 4 Kids Foundation is based upon staff development, staff retention, standardized test scores and support programs for students.

 In May 2007, the RISD was awarded the "Excellence in Education Award for Large School District in Texas" by the HEB Foundation.
 Richardson High School and Richardson West Junior High played instrumental roles in the selection process and hosted the site visit committee in March 2007.
 In addition to the award, the RISD received a check for $100,000.

 In the 2012 U.S. News & World Report rankings of the Best Schools in America, Richardson High School ranked number 711 out of 21,766 public high schools, putting it in the top 3.5% of all public high schools in the United States.
 RHS was also rated the 65th best in the state of Texas.

 In 2015, 2016, and 2017, Richardson High School was one of the few hundred schools in the state of Texas, and the only high school in RISD to earn all 7 distinctions in the STAAR state assessment.